pulumi/pulumi-azuredevops/README.md

 The following configuration points are available:

-* azuredevops:orgServiceUrl - (Required)
+* azuredevops:orgServiceUrl - (Required) This is the Azure DevOps organization url.
+It can also be sourced from the `AZDO_ORG_SERVICE_URL` environment variable.
-* azuredevops:personalAccessToken - (Required)
+* azuredevops:personalAccessToken - (Required) This is the Azure DevOps organization personal access token.
+The account corresponding to the token will need "owner" privileges for this organization.
+It can also be sourced from the `AZDO_PERSONAL_ACCESS_TOKEN` environment variable.

 ## Reference

-For detailed reference documentation, please visit [the API docs](https://pulumi.io/reference/pkg/nodejs/@pulumi/azuredevops/index.html).
+For further information, please visit [the AzureDevOps provider docs](https://www.pulumi.com/docs/intro/cloud-providers/azuredevops) or for detailed reference documentation, please visit [the API docs](https://www.pulumi.com/docs/reference/pkg/azuredevops).